MohamedAtta-AI/CPU-Scheduling-Visualizer/README.md

 # CPU-Scheduling-Simulator
+A terminal tool built with C for intuitive understanding and simulation of CPU scheduling algorithms in operating systems.

 ### Configurations
 This simulation uses a random generator for the processes' attributes, the top of the file contains configurable macros:
 ```c